Moses ben Joseph ben Merwan ha-Levi

-Moses ben Joseph ben Merwan ha-Levi (Also known as Moses Halavi) flourished about the mid-12th century and was a prominent Provençal rabbi, Philosopher, and Talmudist.
+Moses ben Joseph ben Merwan ha-Levi (Also known as Moses Halavi or ha-Lawi or simply, Allawi) flourished about the mid-12th century and was a prominent Provençal rabbi, philosopher, and talmudist.

 Biography

 He was a nephew and pupil of Isaac ben Merwan ha-Levi.
 His colleagues addressed him as "Great scholar, Nasi Rabbi Moses," and his ritual decisions and Talmudic comments are often quoted.

-He directed the yeshivah at Narbonne, several of his pupils subsequently achieving fame.
-Abraham ben David of Posquières and Zerahiah Gerondi were among his pupils.
-He was in continuous correspondence with his younger colleague Abraham ben Isaac, av bet din, who was his pupil and who by preference sought Moses' advice in difficult casuistic questions.
+He directed the yeshiva at Narbonne, and several of his pupils subsequently achieved fame.
+Abraham ben David and Zerachiah ha-Levi of Girona were among his pupils.
+He was in continuous correspondence with his younger colleague Abraham ben Isaac of Narbonne, the av bet din, who was his pupil and who, by preference, sought Moses' advice in difficult casuistic questions.